ente-io/ente/web/docs/storage.md

 large storage limits, and data is stored per origin (and remains persistent across tab restarts).

-Unlike local storage, IndexedDB is also accessible from web workers.
+Unlike local storage, IndexedDB is also accessible from web workers and so we also use IndexedDB for storing ad-hoc key value pairs.

 Older code used the LocalForage library for storing things in Indexed DB.
 This library falls back to localStorage in case Indexed DB storage is not available.